DevMountain/war/README.md

 When the user clicks the 'Play!' button, your function should advance play.
 * The two top cards on each deck should be sent to the war algorithm
 * The winner should receive both cards, which should be placed at the end of his/her deck
+* The two newest cards should show in the views

 ##Step 8 (Black Diamond): Account for 'tied' cards
 If there is a tie, the cards shouldn't be assigned until the next legitimate win.